-- We begin every project by getting to know our customers.
-This is typically done by us conducting an onboarding interview with the customer before the customer meets the project manager.
+- We begin every project by getting to know our clients.
+This is typically done by us conducting an onboarding interview with the client before the client meets the project manager.

 - If you decide to work with us, we will set up a meeting with you to get to know more about you, your business, and specific details of your project.
 At the same time, this gives us a chance to review how our development process works.

-- If you’re an existing customer, feel free to request for a rough estimate or go straight into sending us the project specifications and ask for a project plan.
+- If you’re an existing client, feel free to request for a rough estimate or go straight into sending us the project specifications and ask for a project plan.

 Review of project specifications

 - For this phase, the assigned Project Manager will ask you for the list of project requirements.
 Next, the Project Manager and a lead developer will list down all the specifications or tasks needed to be accomplished.

 - The list of tasks includes standard tasks such as project management, design, planning, speed optimization and technical SEO– to name a few.
 The standard tasks are then followed by the specific project tasks and specifications unique to the project.